How To Test The Oxygen Sensor (1991-1994 1.5L Honda Civic)

 Connect your multimeter to oxygen sensor wire.
 You'll need to use a wire piercing probe to accomplish this.

-To see what a wire piercing probe looks like and where to buy it, look here: Wire Piercing Probe Tool.
+To see what a wire piercing probe looks like and where to buy it, look here: Goupchn 4mm Banana to Banana Plug Test Leads Kit (Amazon affiliate link).

 3. 3